davidmalcolm/texi2rst/output/options-for-code-generation-conventions.rst

-  part of the API interface contract and thus all new code should always specify visibility when it is not the default; i.e., declarations only for use within the local DSO should always be marked explicitly as hidden as so to avoid PLT indirection overheadsmaking this abundantly clear also aids readability and self-documentation of the code.
+  part of the API interface contract and thus all new code should always specify visibility when it is not the default; i.e., declarations only for use within the local DSO should always be marked explicitly as hidden as so to avoid PLT indirection overheads-making this abundantly clear also aids readability and self-documentation of the code.
   Note that due to ISO C++ specification requirements, ``operator new`` and ``operator delete`` must always be of default visibility.